 An examination of the mechanism of action, pharmacokinetics and potential toxicology of clinically useful drugs.
 Roles and responsibilities in pharmacotherapeutics will be explored.
-Prerequisites: CM 221,222.
+Prerequisites: CM 221, 222.
 (See NU 304.)

 BI 312.
-Ornithology (3)
+Ornithology (4)

 A survey of the structure, function, and systematics of birds with considerable emphasis on identification of Idaho birds.
+Includes both lecture and laboratory.
 Usually taught on alternate years.